stripe/stripe-go/README.md

 ```

 ### `stripe.Client` vs legacy `client.API` pattern
 We introduced `stripe.Client` in v82.1 of the Go SDK.
-The legacy client pattern used prior to that version (using `client.API`) is still available to use but will be marked as deprecated soon.
-Review the [migration guide to use stripe.Client](https://github.com/stripe/stripe-go/wiki/Migration-guide-for-Stripe-Client) to use `stripe.Client` to move from the legacy pattern.
+The legacy client pattern used prior to that version (using `client.API`) is still available to use but is marked as deprecated.
+Review the [migration guide to use stripe.Client](https://github.com/stripe/stripe-go/wiki/Migration-guide-for-Stripe-Client) to help you move from the legacy pattern to `stripe.Client`.

-Once the legacy pattern is deprecated, new API endpoints will only be accessible via `stripe.Client`.
-While there are no current plans to remove the legacy pattern for existing API endpoints, this may change in the future.

 ### Without a Client (Legacy)

 The legacy pattern to access Stripe APIs is the "resource pattern" shown below.
 We plan to deprecate this pattern in a future release.
-Note also that this pattern is not available for Stripe's V2 APIs.
+Note also that Stripe's V2 APIs are not supported by this pattern.

 ```go
 import (